Bomb (magazine)

-Bomb (stylized in all caps as BOMB) is an American arts magazine edited by artists and writers, published quarterly in print and daily online.
+Bomb (stylized in all caps as BOMB) is an interdisciplinary American arts magazine edited by artists and writers, published quarterly in print and daily online.
 It is composed primarily of interviews between creative people working in a variety of disciplines—visual art, literature, film, music, theater, architecture, and dance.
-In addition to interviews, Bomb publishes reviews of literature, film, and music, as well as new poetry and fiction.
-Bomb is published by New Art Publications, Inc., a 501(c)(3) non-profit organization.
+Bomb also publishes reviews of literature, film, and music, as well as new poetry and fiction.

+Many of the contributing editors to the magazine are established artists, musicians, and writers, such as Kara Walker, David Byrne, Roxane Gay, and Colm Tóibín.
+However, over 50 percent of their writers are under 30.

 History

 Bomb was launched in 1981 by a group of New York City-based artists, including Betsy Sussler, Sarah Charlesworth, Glenn O'Brien, Michael McClard, and Liza Béar, who sought to record and promote public conversations between artists without mediation by critics or journalists.